 Chasing the dream dog

 When I was a child my Nan had two Dobermans, Kaiser and Monty, they were the most beautiful dogs, well they were in my eyes.
 Monty was my absolute favourite and I have all these wonderful memories of being round my Nan’s and playing with the dogs (this was the 1970’s so a very different era from today).
-Recently when I saw my mum and regaled all these wonderful memories she looked at me in a rather funny way and told me that what I had remembered wasn’t strictly true.
+I found out not too long ago that what I had remembered wasn’t strictly true.
 Monty was an actual nightmare who didn’t like children.
-My Nan had a fair amount of land and the dogs would roam “Don’t you remember the time when he scratched your face badly?” she told me and I honestly don’t.
-Having chatted to my Mum it’s now very clear to me that Monty wasn’t the wonderful dog I thought he was.
+My Nan had a fair amount of land and the dogs would roam, being a child in the 70’s, when there wasnt much of a focus on animal behaviour, I did things that now make me cringe and wonder how I could have been so daft, mind you I was only 6 or 7 at the time, Monty actually scratched my face badly, totally my fault, he was trying to get away from me and I was being a brat.
+It’s now very clear to me that Monty wasn’t the wonderful dog I thought he was.
 He was struggling to cope in a place where there were a lot of children, which made him anxious, and he would try and remove himself from the situation but us kids being kids (or total nightmares) and the adults not realising there was anything wrong with this, would follow him and basically make his life hell and cause him untold stress and anxiety.
 Looking back at this I hate to think what we put poor Monty through, but in the back of my mind there are still those memories, those rose tinted memories that I have of him being the best dog in the world.

 So why am I waffling on about my childhood memories I hear you ask?
-Well ever since becoming a qualified behaviourist and also working a lot in rescue, one of the reasons I often hear for people getting a dog is ‘I had a *insert breed here* when I was a child and it was the best dog in the world’ and no other breed will do, so they look around the rescue centres for a certain breed or if the rescues centres dont have one, they look at getting a puppy and then they find out, that it’s nothing like the one they had as a child or how they remembered them to be.
+Well ever since becoming a qualified behaviourist and also working a lot in rescue, one of the reasons I often hear for people getting a dog is ‘I had a *insert breed here* when I was a child and it was the best dog in the world’ and no other breed will do, or I havre had *insert breed here* all my life and I know all about them.
+So they look around the rescue centres for a certain breed or if the rescues centres dont have one, they look at getting a puppy and then they find out, that it’s nothing like the one they had as a child or how they remembered them to be.
 Or, even worse in my opinion, they see a film or a tv show with a certain breed of dog and the dog in the film is amazing so all dogs of that breed are amazing, lets face it we all wanted Lassie for a pet when we were kids, – unfortunately it just doesn’t work like that!

 Here are a few things to remember if you are looking for a dog ‘like the one that you had as a child’ or ‘the one in the film’:-